ShinThant3010/Deep-Learning-based-KG-for-Covid19-Vaccination/README.md

 # Deep-Learning-based-KG-Construction-for-Covid19-Vaccination

-Master's Research work and NII Internship Research supervised by Dr. Chutiporn Anutariya and Prof. Frederic Andreas.
-This is an ongoing research.
+Master's Research work and NII Internship Research supervised by Dr. Chutiporn Anutariya (Asian Institute of Technology, Thailand) and Prof. Frederic Andreas (National Institute of Informatics, Japan).

+(This is an ongoing research study.)

 ## Project Description:
 The research is about construction of content-based knowledge graph using the up-to-date vaccine specific literatures from the CORD-19 dataset.